sunyatin/ASCEND/README.md

 # ASCEND
-Allele Sharing Correlation for the Estimation of Nonequilibrium Demography
+Allele Sharing Correlation for the Estimation of Nonequilibrium Demography.
+Method to infer the age and intensity of founder events using genotype data.